 Usage: loda <command> <options>

-evaluate <program> Evaluate a program to an integer sequence (see -t,-b,-s)
+eval <program> Evaluate an integer sequence program (see -t,-b,-s)

-export <program> Export a program print result (see -o)
+export <program> Export a program and print the result (see -o,-t)

-optimize <program> Optimize a program and print it
+optimize <program> Optimize a program and print the result

-minimize <program> Minimize a program and print it (see -t)
+minimize <program> Minimize a program and print the result (see -t)

 profile <program> Measure program evaluation time (see -t)